-Track Your Finances Online: If you currently live in an expensive city or plan to move to an expensive city, I recommend signing up with Personal Capital, a free online wealth management tool to keep track of your income and expenses.
+Manage Your Finances In One Place: If you currently live in an expensive city or plan to move to an expensive city, I recommend signing up with Personal Capital, a free online wealth management tool to keep track of your income and expenses.
+Money drains out like water if you don’t keep a tight lid on your cash.
 I live in San Francisco and Personal Capital keeps my budget in check by providing me clear snapshots of my finances.
 They even send me a weekly overview of my net worth progress over email which I highly appreciate.

 My favorite feature is Personal Capital’s Investment Analyzer tools that assess your portfolio’s risk and fees.
 I discovered I was paying $1,700+ in annual 401(k) fees I had no idea I was paying!
 Give it a go.
 It’s free and only takes a minute to sign up.